indice-co/EDI.Net/README.md

 Using attributes you can express all EDI rules like Mandatory/Conditional Segments,Elements & Components as well as describe component values with the picture syntax (e.g `9(3)`, `9(10)V9(2)` and `X(3)`).

+#### Installation

+To install Edi.Net, run the following command in the Package Manager Console.
+Or download it [here](https://www.nuget.org/packages/indice.Edi/)

+    PM> Install-Package "indice.Edi"

 #### Example Usage:
 ```csharp
 var grammar = EdiGrammar.NewTradacoms();